intmus/inttheory22-23/_02-int-scales-keys/c1-intervals.md

 #### Quality hierarchies

-From this, our interval hierarchies can be grouped into two distinct hierarchies:
+From this, our interval can be grouped into two distinct hierarchies:
 - The "Perfect" intervals - Interval *sizes* of 1, 4, 5, and 8 can only have the *qualities* of perfect (P), augmented (A), or diminished (d).
 - The "Major/minor" intervals - Interval *sizes* of 2, 3, 6, and 7 can only have the *qualities* of major (M), minor (m), augmented (A), or diminished (d).